magento/knowledge-base/docs/guides/metadata-validation-guide.md

 ---
 ```

-When this happens, wrap the title or labels (or both) in **double quotation marks** and use a **backslash** to escape all the double quotation marks in the title or labels.
+When this happens, wrap the title or labels (or both) in **double quotation marks** and use a **backslash** to escape all the double quotation marks in the title and labels.

 **Example:**